ark229/ark229/README.md

 <br>
 <br>

-##  :family: Little Tots Daycare Revamped
+## :baby: Little Tots Daycare Revamped
 <p>
   This is one my projects called Little Tots Daycare (Revamped).
 I gave one of my older projects a much needed facelift and implemented more UX Design-based  principles for a better overall user experience.
 The website is fully responsive and is accessible on all devices.
 </p>